It’s an exciting Saturday to talk about the health benefits of bay leaf.

 According to a Phytotherapy research journal, bay leaf can act as both an analgesic and an anti-inflammatory agent.

 This spice contains parthenolide, which is a phytonutrient that aids in the reduction of inflammations.

-You can use bay leaf essential oils and rub it on the affected joint or any other area that’s inflamed.
+You can use bay leaf essential oils and rub them on the affected joint or any other area that’s inflamed.